-STANDARDS HOW YOU WILL BE MEASURED AH.6.1 (Recommendation) It is recommended that CCTV is in operation and is used to monitor animal welfare NEW AH.6.1.a CCTV is in operation in the parlour and main handling area CCTV procedure AH.6.1.b CCTV is operational AH.6.1.c Footage is recorded and kept for a minimum of 30 days AH.6.1.d A documented procedure is followed with regards to review of the footage and staff training AH.6.1.e Signage is displayed to inform personnel and visitors that CCTV is in use and its purpose AH.6.1.f CCTV Footage is made available for assessment purposes, on request AIM: The health and welfare of all livesto ck is being managed by competent people AH.7 Key All persons looking after the health and welfare of livestock must be demonstrably competent AH.7.a All personnel have skills and knowledge in animal husbandry and are aware of unacceptable behaviours AH.7.b The member can demonstrate they are confident that any contractors used. e.g. foot trimmers, shearers, AI technicians are competent AIM: Effective and appropriate managem nent of sick and injured livestock AH.8 key Sick or injured livestock must receive prompt attention in order that suffering is not prolonged AH.8.a Livestock that are sick from a non-infectious condition or injured are treated either within the group or are moved to segregation facilities AH.8.b For an infectious condition, if appropriate, the animal is isolated from the main flock/herd AH.8.c If appropriate a vet has been involved AH.8.1 Appropriate facilities must be provided for the segregation or isolation of sick or injured livestock REVISED AH.8.1.a Segregation facilities for livestock that are sick or injured from a non-infectious condition are available at all times.
-Facilities can be situated within/close to other livestock housing and in some cases a field may be suitable AH.8.1.b Isolation facilities for livestock suffering from an infectious condition are available for use within 3 hours.
-The facility is capable of being cleansed and disinfected and does not allow direct contact with any other animal and its drainage prevents contamination of other livestock areas.
-AH.8.1.c Facilities are managed and maintained in accordance wir for housing and facilities, feed and water th scheme standards GUIDANCE Rules related to notifiable diseases including TB may go ab requirements ove scheme
+STANDARDS HOW YOU WILL BE MEASURED AH.6.1 (Recommendation) It is recommended that CCTV is in operation and is used to monitor animal welfare NEW ■ AH.6.1.a CCTV is in operation in the parlour and main handling area R CCTV procedure ■ AH.6.1.b CCTV is operational ■ AH.6.1.c Footage is recorded and kept for a minimum of 30 days AH.6.1.d A documented procedure is followed with regards to review of the footage and staff training ■ AH.6.1.e Signage is displayed to inform personnel and visitors that CCTV is in use and its purpose ■ AH.6.1.f CCTV Footage is made available for assessment purposes, on request AIM: The health and welfare of all livesto ck is being managed by competent people AH.7 Key All persons looking after the health and welfare of livestock must be demonstrably ■ AH.7.a All personnel have skills and knowledge in animal husbandry and are aware of unacceptable behaviours competent ■ AH.7.b The member can demonstrate they are confident that any contractors used. e.g. foot trimmers, shearers, AI technicians are competent AIM: Effective and appropriate managem nent of sick and injured livestock AH.8 key Sick or injured livestock must receive prompt attention in order that suffering is ■ AH.8.a Livestock that are sick from a non-infectious condition or injured are treated either within the group or are moved to segregation facilities not prolonged ■ AH.8.b For an infectious condition, if appropriate, the animal is is flock/herd solated from the main ■ AH.8.c If appropriate a vet has been involved AH.8.1 Appropriate facilities must be provided for the segregation or isolation of sick or injured livestock REVISED AH.8.1.c Facilities are managed and maintained in accordance wire for housing and facilities, feed and water th scheme standards GUIDANCE Rules related to notifiable diseases including TB may go ab requirements ove scheme